MellanieAchiengK/alx-higher_level_programming/0x00-python-hello_world/README.md

 7. manipulate and print string index range
 8. print modified variable without creating new variable or string literals
 9. Python script that The Zen of , by Tim Peters
-10. a function in C that checks if a singly linked list has a cycle in it
+10. interview prep - a function in C that checks if a singly linked list has a cycle in it

 ## Requirements
-* Ubuntu 14.04 LTS
+* Ubuntu 20.04 LTS
-* Python 3.4
+* Python 3.8.5
-* pip3 1.5
-* pep8 1.7
+* pep8

 ## Author
 Work is owned and maintained by Mellanie Achieng.